ERISA Fidelity Bonds and the 401(k): Eligibility, Requirements, and You

 401(k) HR Administration Made Easy: Partnering with Saveday for Small Business Owners

-Implementing a 401(k) plan as a small business owner can be quite the administrative headache.
-Many small business owners don’t have the time or HR manpower to take on this project and manage their business at the same time.
+Implementing a 401(k) plan as a small business owner can be quite an administrative headache.
+Many small business owners don’t have the time or HR manpower to take on this project and manage their business simultaneously.
 You don’t have to face this burden alone.
-Partnering with saveday streamlines and simplifies your HR administrative responsibilities.
+Partnering with Saveday streamlines and simplifies your HR administrative responsibilities.

 1. Simplified Plan Administration: